 Our Low-Residency Model

 The low-residency MFA in Creative Writing offered by The Rainier Writing Workshop is a three-year program in the study of poetry, fiction, and nonfiction.
 Each new cohort starts the program on June 1st, the beginning of the summer term.
-The summer term culminates in the 10-day residency on the PLU campus in early August.
+The summer term culminates in the 10-day residency on the PLU campus in July.

 The degree is awarded after completion of the following: four residencies, three years of mentorships, a successful “Outside Experience,” a Critical Paper of 20-40 pages, and a Creative Thesis that is 30-60 pages for poetry and 60-120 pages for prose.
-A participant earns 44 credit hours at the completion of the degree.

 During each mentorship year, the participant works one-on-one with a faculty member in a collaborative relationship that brings together the participant’s independence and the mentor’s expert guidance.
 Depending on the participant’s year in the program, each participant will submit 5 to 7 work packets to their mentor during the year.
 Participants are expected to devote at least 15 hours each week to their work for the program.
 Over the course of the mentorship year, the participant will produce original writing and revise previous work, will read and analyze at least three books per packet exchange, and will write reflective letters to the mentor regarding the progress of his/her work.